copyl-sys/T81WM-core/README.md

 # T81WM-core // What
 Project Looking Glass sources // How

 Adaptation/Experimentation in progress.
-Respect to original author/s work.
+All Respects to original author/s work.
+This is derivitive and completely dependant upon its forefathers-mothers authorship.

 .   .   .